2023 Best History Schools in the New England Region

 Full History at Amherst College Report

-College of the Holy Cross landed the #7 spot in the 2023 rankings for the best history programs.
-Holy Cross is a small private not-for-profit school located in the midsize city of Worcester.
+College of the Holy Cross ranked #7 on this year’s Best History Schools in the New England Region list.
+Holy Cross is a small private not-for-profit school located in the city of Worcester.

 While working on their degree, history majors at Holy Cross accumulate an average of around $27,000 in student debt.

-Tufts University did quite well in this year’s ranking of the best schools for history students.
-It came in at #8 on the list.
-Tufts is a fairly large private not-for-profit school located in the large suburb of Medford.
+Tufts University ranked #8 on this year’s Best History Schools in the New England Region list.
+Tufts is a large private not-for-profit school located in the large suburb of Medford.

 The average amount in student loans that history majors at Tufts take out is $18,500.